Long Long Time Ago

-The first film in the Long Long Time Ago film series, it is followed by Long Long Time Ago 2 (2016), The Diam Diam Era (2020) and The Diam Diam Era Two (2021).

 Plot

 The story spans from 1965 to the early 1970s.
-Heavily pregnant Zhao Di, the unwanted second wife of an older man, was chased out by her husband's family and forced to return to her own family whom are all living in a kampong.
+Heavily pregnant Lim Zhao Di (Aileen Tan), the unwanted second wife of an older man, was chased out by her husband's family and forced to return to her own Lim family whom are all living in a kampong, consisting of her father Si Shu (Wang Lei), her mother Si Shen (Ng Suan Loi), and 2 younger brothers Lim Ah Kun (Mark Lee) and Lim Ah Hee (Benjamin Josiah Tan).
+Ah Kun is a taxi driver and Ah Hee is helping Zhao Di out with her soybean business selling soya bean milk and soya bean curd and serving national service as well.
 She eventually gave birth to twins, Shun Fa and Su Fang.
 As Su Fang had two moles on her face, which was said to be bad luck, Zhao Di decided to give her up due to the pressure of wanting to build a better life for the rest of her family.
 With Zhao Di's indomitable spirit, and with the help of her family, they went through adversities, witnessed the changes through the years, and accompanied every step of the nation's growth in its early years.